riyadattani/personal-blog/cmd/posts/my-journey-to-writing-my-blog-in-go.md

 ### First attempt

-Once the decision was made, the question was where do I begin?
+The question was where do I begin?
 I surfed the web and looked for other desirable blogs.
 I gathered a list of my favourite features and thought I would figure out a way to replicate them.
-I wanted very cool features like an animated background and an interactive interface such as a built in game.
+I wanted very cool features like an animated background, and an interactive interface such as a built-in game.
 These features sounded fabulous but in reality, they were a nice-to-have rather than necessary.
 Frankly, the more I thought about what my blog should look like, the more I ventured further away from the purpose of the blog: to share articles.
-"Agile" developers would say I envisioned a shiny gold standard website rather than a MVP (Minimum Viable Product).
+"Agile" developers would say I envisioned a shiny gold standard website rather than an MVP (Minimum Viable Product).

 I started building the `Hello World` version of my site and I cheated a little by not writing any tests.
 Not very long after, I frantically searched for tutorials to get me these fancy features.
-I was directed to multiple plugins, I read a lot of stack overflow and I spent most of my time searching for resources on google rather than coding...
+I was directed to multiple plugins, I read a lot of stack overflow, I spent most of my time searching for resources on google rather than coding...
 I eventually got frustrated.
 Naturally, I didn't want to open the project anymore because I didn't really know what to do and where to start.